 We should therefore not put Zoom, Teledoc, or Shopify on a pedestal just yet.
 They didn’t save the world because they wanted to help build a utopian society: they did so because there was a competitive advantage, fueled by a societal lockdown, that provided a massive opportunity to generate profits.

-Here’s a screenshot of what Zoom’s homepage looked like on March 1st, 2020, right before the pandemic hit (via web.archive.org):
+Here’s a screenshot of Zoom’s homepage from March 1st, 2020, right before the pandemic hit (via web.archive.org):

-Yuan didn’t think that Zoom would change the world, and the hero section of Zoom’s website—the most valuable real estate behind your marketing and branding efforts—proves that.
+Yuan didn’t think that Zoom would change the world.
+The hero section of Zoom’s website — the most valuable real estate behind your marketing and branding efforts — proves that.

 Maybe I’m wrong.
 Maybe this was Yuan’s master plan all along, but he resisted the urge to shout it from the rooftops because he knew it would fall on deaf ears.
 If that’s the case, then hats’ off to him.